Zenic23/Zenic23/README.md

 <h1 align="center">Hi there🖐</h1>
 <p align="center">
-<p>Hello Zenic23 is here, I am programmer who likes to solve and type programmes not for Job's money.
-I like programming because it teach me how to solve problems, it helps to biuld our mindest problrm-solving and logical thinking mindset.
-And most important it teach us how to think! </p>
+<p font-style="bold">Hello, Zenic23 here!
+I am a programmer who enjoys solving problems and writing programs—not for a job or money, but for the love of programming itself.
+I like programming because it teaches me how to approach challenges, strengthens my problem-solving and logical thinking skills, and, most importantly, teaches me how to think! </p>

   <h2 align="center">Software and webapps which I explored 🎒.</h2>
   <div align="center" display="flex">